-Even the fastest static websites may not gain traction with Google unless existing sites pass along PageRank via inbound links.
-Here are some tips to be aware of as you start your link building strategy .
+Having a fast website isn’t enough to gain traction with Google unless existing sites pass along PageRank via inbound links.
+Here are some tips to be aware of as you optimize for search engines:

-click here.
-Be careful, however, not to overoptimize anchor text.
+landing affiliate partnershipsas it is for your link text to flow naturally within the linking content.
 Thanks to Tom Mullaly of WageFreedom.com for pointing this out to me.

 Since starting this website I’ve joined several affiliate programs.
-Below is a summary of the experiences, and how I overcame partner rejections.
+Below is a summary of the experiences.
+Some not so bad but some just awful.

 Bluehost: They approved me right away.
 In fact, I don’t think I even had to go through an approval process.
 As I mentioned in my Initial Commit post, I used to use Bluehost my for WordPress blogs, but that was years ago.

 CupidMedia: Like many of the online dates I’ve had, these guys slapped me with a rejection letter at first, which I overcame by assuring them in a response email I’d be filling this site up with quality content.
 I also provided them a link to my other blog with my appeal.

 Lonley Planet: This one took two steps.
 First you have to apply through Affiliate Window (US & CA publishers only).
 Then you need to log into the portal and apply for Lonely Planet.
 After first being declined by Affiliate Window, a letter suggesting my legitimacy as a publisher helped the change their minds.
 Once that was done I was able to apply for LonelyPlanet membership and was approved within a couple weeks.